Oskison (crater)

 The crater Oskison is located in the far northern hemisphere of Mercury, in the plains north of Caloris basin.
 Oskison is a distinctive crater with a large central peak that exposes material excavated from depth.
-Many chains of secondary craters are visible radiating from Oskison outward onto the surrounding smooth plains.
+Many chains of secondary craters are visible radiating from Oskison outward onto the surrounding smooth plains, known as Stilbon Planitia.

+Oskison was named after Cherokee author John Milton Oskison in 2008.

+The crater Navoi is to the east of Oskison.